aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/unprotect-a-worksheet/_index.md

 ---
 title: Unprotect a Worksheet with JavaScript via C++
 linktitle: Unprotect a Worksheet
 type: docs
 weight: 20
 url: /javascript-cpp/unprotect-a-worksheet/
 ---

 {{% alert color="primary" %}}

-If a developer needs to remove protection from a protected worksheet at runtime so that some changes can be made to the file?
-This can easily be done with Aspose.Cells.
+If a developer needs to remove protection from a protected worksheet at runtime so that some changes can be made to the file, this can easily be done with Aspose.Cells.

 {{% /alert %}}

 ## **Unprotect a Worksheet**

 ### **Using Microsoft Excel**

 To remove protection from a worksheet:

 From the **Tools** menu, select **Protection** followed by **Unprotect Sheet**.
 Protection will be removed unless the worksheet is password protected.
 In this case, a dialog prompts for the password.
-Enter the password and the worksheet will be unprotected then.
+Enter the password and the worksheet will be unprotected.

 ### **Unprotecting a Simply Protected Worksheet Using Aspose.Cells**

 A worksheet can be unprotected by calling the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class' [**unprotect()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#unprotect--) method.
 A simply protected worksheet is one which is not protected with a password.
 Such worksheets can be unprotected by calling the [**unprotect()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#unprotect--) method without passing a parameter.

 ```html
 <!DOCTYPE html>